atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

 - Redis version 6.0.5 or higher
 - PostgreSQL version 11.9 or higher

 This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).
-See [Set up an ingress controller for Label Studio Kubernetes deployments](ingress_config.html) for more on ingress settings with Label Studio.
+See [Set up an ingress controller for Annotation Hub Kubernetes deployments](ingress_config.html) for more on ingress settings with Annotation Hub.

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.